leannhuang/voice-control-inventory-management/README.md

 5. Create a file named `.env` in this folder based on `envtemplate`.
 Provide values for all variables.

 6. Deploy edge modules on your edge device
-   1. In the Visual Studio Code explorer, right-click the `deployment.template.json` file and select `Generate IoT Edge Deployment Manifest`.
+   1. In the Visual Studio Code explorer, right-click the `deployment.template.json` file and select Generate IoT Edge Deployment Manifest.

         ![generate manifest](docs/images/generate-manifest.png)